Hello beautiful friends! This is a SUPER OLD post, but the information is just as relevant today as it was when I wrote this!

 - Dissolve 3/4 cup (or 12 TBSP) of calcium carbonate powder in just enough water to reach a smooth consistency.
 (Like ranch dressing.)

-- After you mix it well, top off the quart can to make a full quart and give it another quick stir.
+- Mix well.
+I stir in one direction for about a minute, then the other direction for another minute.
+After you mix it well, top off the quart can to make a full quart and give it another quick stir.

 It works just like the expensive chalk paints; no prior sanding required, no priming.
 The total cost to make a quart is easily less than a third of the cost of the fancy brands.